sarahforzley/universal-docs/gallery.md

 # 🖼️ Gallery

-Similar to the PowerShell Gallery, the PowerShell Universal Gallery provides a way to share modules built for PowerShell Universal with the community.
+Like the PowerShell Gallery, the PowerShell Universal Gallery lets you share modules built for PowerShell Universal with the community.
 It is managed via a GitHub repository and published as a NuGet feed for consumption by PSResourceGet.&#x20;

 ## GitHub&#x20;